GFC Alliance & Adelaide Fringe

-Yabarra was commissioned by Adelaide Fringe and created by illuminart, Karl Telfer (Yellaka) and Adelaide Fringe, supported by EPSON and Novatech.
+Yabarra was commissioned by Adelaide Fringe and created by illuminart, Karl Telfer (Yellaka) and Adelaide Fringe, brought to life through projectors by EPSON and lighting by Novatech.
 The Fringe 2019 signature project transformed the River bank of Karra Wirra Parri / Torrens River with installations expressing First Nation cultural perspectives of the place, its past and future.
 It was seen by an estimated 300,000 people during the 31 nights.

 Cultural producer Karl Telfer describes the work: “Yabarra is a gathering to bring together ways of understanding through light.
 Story, sound, song and illumination combine to share knowledge of the past, present and future, in the now.
 Seasons follow light, they inform patterns of behaviour through land, sea and sky country.
 All sacred ecologies are bound to these laws of nature.
 Yabarra holds deep wisdom.
 Yabarra’s creators, the Mullawirrameyunna clan group of the Kaurna Nation invite you to share in the spirit of place.
 Yabarra holds a message for all generations.”

 One of our favourite things this Fringe!
 Thank you - it was amazing.Play and Go Adelaide